megaboich/personal-website/src/posts/2019-03-27-http-for-beginners/index.md

 - You query your data with special GraphQL syntax instead of bogus urls and body parameters.
 - You can retrieve only required of fields of objects, no need to download unnecessary data.
-- Combinining several queries in one request.
+- Combining several queries in one request.
 - API schema and documentation are integrated thanks to GraphQL tooling and infrastructure.

 GraphQL query